 21.28.020 Mobile Home Park (MHP) Overlay Coastal Zoning District.

 A 1.
 Mobile Home Parks.
-Mobile home parks as regulated by the State of California pursuant to the Mobile Home Parks Act (Health and Safety Code Section 18300) and the California Coastal Act (Public Resources Code Division 20).
+Mobile home parks as regulated by the State of California pursuant to the Mobile Home Parks Act (Cal.
+Health & Saf.
+Code Section 18300) and the California Coastal Act (Cal.
+Pub.
+Resources Code Division 20).

 C 3.
-A mobile home park phase out plan and report on the impact of conversion, closure, or cessation of the use on the displaced residents of the mobile home park has been prepared, reviewed, and found to be acceptable and consistent with the provisions of the California Government Code.
+A mobile home park phase out plan and report on the impact of conversion, closure, or cessation of the use on the displaced residents of the mobile home park has been prepared, reviewed, and found to be acceptable and consistent with the provisions of the Cal.
+Gov. Code.

 Chapter 21.30